CLAWEST

 This issue could delay customers from accessing the full-details page to learn more about the product's water-filtering features, specifications, and other relevant information before moving forward to checkout, potentially lowering conversion rates.

-No Reviews Likely to Discourage Customers From Purchasing
+No Reviews Lead Customers to Feel Discouraged From Purchasing

-While these 2 participants completed the task, they both noted that the lack of reviews would dissuade them from purchasing outside of the test.
+2 participants noted that the lack of reviews would dissuade them from purchasing outside of the test.
 With Clawest being a new, unrecognized company, this fails to establish a level of trust with potential consumers nor convince them that this will be a worthwhile purchase.

 One user shared that finding a product with the current listing layout felt slow and frustrating since he had to scroll more than expected to locate the right item.
 With only 1-2 products visible upon landing, the page felt unnecessarily long, highlighting an opportunity to streamline the layout for faster item discovery.